StrangerealIntel/CyberThreatIntel/North Korea/APT/Lazarus/23-10-19/analysis.md

 |Az-Arab|Azerbaijani in Arabic script|
 |de-CH|Swiss German|
 |en-US|English as used in the United States|
-<h6> Interesting to see that not only south korea language is choisen and show that the group target all exhibitors (more a hundred exhibitors only for South Korea).
-This think possibly that the group manage the event give hardware specifily for the shows to the customers, that explains why this to don't include specific language like South Korea.
-If the target is interesting for the group, this  can execute command and others tools in the computer infected.</h6>
+<h6>Interesting to see that not only south korea language is chosen and show that the group target all exhibitors (more a hundred exhibitors only for South Korea).
+This thinks possibly that the group manage the event give hardware specifically for the shows to the customers, that explains why this to don't include specific language like South Korea.
+If the target is interesting for the group, this can execute command and other tools in the computer infected.</h6>

 <h6> We can see in the list of all the domains used that this all as different cloud providers and are legit website hijacked by vulnerable wordpress.</h6>